DEck13/baseball_research/README.md

 To cite this paper:

   Eck, D.J.
-(2019).
+(2020).
 Challenging nostalgia and performance metrics in baseball.
-  Accepted at CHANCE.
+  CHANCE, 33 (1), 16-25.

 To cite the technical report:

   Eck, D.J.
-(2019).
+(2020).
 Supporting data analysis for "Challenging nostalgia and performance metrics in baseball."

 A Shiny app that allows others to produce their own analyses within the framework of